Aimee Mann: 1999–2001: Bachelor No. 2 and label independence

 Mann took more control over the production of her third album, Bachelor No. 2.
 It includes Mann's second collaboration with Elvis Costello, "The Fall of the World's Own Optimist".
 Geffen refused to release the album, feeling it contained no hit singles.
 In response, Mann sold homemade EPs of her new music on tour in 1999, which she described as a "DIY fuck-you-record-company-I'm-selling-it-myself move".
-She accepted an offer from Geffen to leave her contract, deciding to be "in charge of her own destiny".
+Mann said the Geffen managers "believed that with a bit of expert tinkering I could be turned into Avril Lavigne".
+Instead, she accepted an offer from Geffen to leave her contract, deciding to be "in charge of her own destiny".

 In 1999, Mann and Hausman formed their own label, SuperEgo Records.
 With Mann's husband, the songwriter Michael Penn, they also established United Musicians, a collective working outside the major label system.
 Using the money earned through royalties from Magnolia, Mann bought the Bachelor No. 2 masters from Geffen.
 She sold 25,000 copies of the album via mail order from her website, a large amount for an independent artist.
 After she secured a distribution deal, Bachelor No. 2 sold 270,000 copies, outperforming I'm with Stupid.
 Bachelor No. 2 became the 28th-best-reviewed album of the decade, according to the aggregation website Metacritic.
 The success established Mann as a career artist who could work outside of the major label system.

 In 2000, Mann, Penn and the comedian Patton Oswalt performed together on the Acoustic Vaudeville tour.
 In 2001, Mann sued Universal Music over the release of a greatest-hits compilation, The Ultimate Collection, which she had not authorized and considered "substandard and misleading".
 The Boston Globe characterized the lawsuit as one of several challenges to major labels by female musicians that year, including Courtney Love and the Dixie Chicks.
 That year, Mann was a judge at the inaugural Independent Music Awards, an award for promoting independent musicians.
 She judged the awards again in 2011.